Continental Marines: Timeline

 Nicholas' Marines land on New Providence Island, Bahamas.
 In 13 days they secure 2 forts, occupy Nassau, control the Government House, seize 88 guns, 16,535 shells and other supplies.
-Returning from the raid, they encountered a British ship.
-Marines engaged the ship with muskets and assisted in manning the broadside cannon.
-Commodore Hopkins ignored his ambitious orders to sweep the southern seas of British ships, and instead raided the Bahamas for gunpowder for Washington's army.
-Nicholas' Marines made an opposed landing and marched on Nassau Town, on the island of New Providence, seizing shot, shells and cannon.
+Returning from the raid, they encounter a British ship.
+Marines engage the ship with muskets and assist in manning the broadside cannon.
+Commodore Hopkins ignores his ambitious orders to sweep the southern seas of British ships, and instead raids the Bahamas for gunpowder for Washington's army.
+Nicholas' Marines make an opposed landing and march on Nassau Town, on the island of New Providence, seizing shot, shells and cannon.
 However, a failed attempt at a surprise attack the day before had warned the defenders, who sent off their stock of gunpowder in the night.
-Sailing back to Rhode Island, the squadron captured four small prize ships.
-The squadron finally returned on April 8, 1776, with 7 dead Marines (including Lt.
-John Fitzpatrick), and four wounded.
-Though Hopkins was disgraced for failing to obey orders, Nicholas was promoted to major on June 25 and tasked with raising 4 new companies of Marines for 4 new frigates then under construction.
-Among the newly commissioned Marines was Captain Robert Mullan.
+Sailing back to Rhode Island, the squadron captures four small prize ships.
+Among the newly commissioned Marines is Captain Robert Mullan.